lz2510/Tech/graph_implementation.md

 ## how to store and judge visited

+### adjacency lists or adjacency matrices use hash set or 1 dimessional boolean array

+For represented using adjacency lists or adjacency matrices where vertices are typically identified by a single index (0 to V-1)

 1. store node value

 below  time limit exceeded when n is 20000 in one test case. one reason is node itself is lenghies than bool or 1, 0. another reason is there's no removing duplication. the best way is to use a set to store which remove duplication in language level.